heet2000/Launchpad/README.md

-# LaunchPad - Employee Management & File Sharing Web App
+# LaunchPad - Employee Management & Leave Tracking System

-A modern web application for employee management, attendance tracking, and secure file sharing.
-This application is built with React and includes features such as user authentication, employee registration, attendance tracking, and file uploading with drag and drop functionality.
+A modern web application for employee management, attendance tracking, leave management, and secure file sharing.
+This application is built with React and includes features such as user authentication, employee registration, attendance tracking with Work From Home options, leave application and approval workflows, and secure file uploading.

+## Live Demo

+Experience the LaunchPad application live at [https://docuseek.netlify.app/](https://docuseek.netlify.app/)

+*Note: For admin access, use email: admin@payoda.com*

 ## Features

 - **User Authentication**: Secure user registration and login with email/password
 - **Employee Management**: Register new employees with detailed information
-- **Attendance Tracking**: Mark daily attendance through an intuitive sidebar interface
+- **Attendance Tracking**: Mark daily attendance with options for Present, Work From Home, or Absent
+- **Leave Management**: Apply for leaves, view leave history, and approve/reject leave requests
+- **Admin Dashboard**: Admin interface for viewing and managing all leave requests with filtering options
 - **Dashboard**: Visual overview of attendance patterns, leaves, and activities with interactive charts
 - **File Upload**: Easy file uploading with drag and drop functionality (supports PDF and TXT formats)
+- **Document Classification**: Classify uploaded documents as Public, Private, or Protected
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Animated UI**: Beautiful and engaging user interface with smooth animations